 During the summer months allow the grass to grow a little higher.
 This will encourage the turf to develop a deep root system.
 Tall grass will also shade out weeds, helping to maintain your lawn’s healthy appearance.
 Should weeds appear a weed eater or an application of homemade weed killer will cure the problem.

-Learning how to lay sod is a labor intensive and possibly expensive process.
-However when done correctly your efforts will be rewarded with a lush green lawn that you can enjoy throughout the year.
+Laying new sod is a labor intensive and possibly expensive process.
+However when laying the new sod is done correctly your efforts will be rewarded with a lush green lawn that you can enjoy throughout the year.

 While this is an initially expensive option learning how to lay sod will allow you to quickly achieve the lawn of your dreams.